 There used to be some trophies on the fireplace mantle in our house.
+Now they're in a box somewhere.
+That's what happens to earthly trophies.
+But not heavenly trophies.

-What's the purpose of a trophy?
-It signifies a past accomplishment of the owner.
+A trophy, of course, signifies a past accomplishment.
 That's what we are to God.
-We exist to bring attention to Him and to His accomplishment.
+We exist to bring attention to Him, and to His accomplishment.

 When will God put His trophies on display?
 In the coming ages, says Paul, throughout all eternity future.
-God is going to put on display the immeasurable riches of His grace.
+God is going to showcase the immeasurable riches of His grace.
 He's going to point at His blood-bought children and say, "There is the accomplishment of My grace, My kindness, and My Son!"

-There's the ultimate purpose of your salvation, my Christian friend.
-It's for God's pleasure in the display of His glory, and particularly the display of the glory of His unmerited favor.
+This, my Christian friend, is the ultimate purpose of our salvation.
+It's for God's pleasure, for the display of His glory, and particularly the display of the glory of His grace.
 He loves to give to the undeserving.
-That's why He sent His Son to the cross, so that He might pardon unworthy sinners.
-And so, we who are in Christ get the benefit and He gets the glory.
+That's why He sent His Son into the world, and then to the cross, so that He might rescue and pardon condemned sinners.
+And so, we who are in Christ get the benefit, but He gets all the glory.

 My non-Christian friend, I have bad news and good news for you this morning.
 The bad news?
-You are dead, deluded, and doomed.
-That's what God's Word says.
-The good news?
+You are what we all once were: dead, deluded, and doomed.
+Have you acknowledged this reality?
+This is not my assessment, but what God Himself says in His Word.

+Now the good news.
 To borrow from the old hymn, "There's room at the cross for you.
 Those millions have come, there's still room for one.
 Yes, there's room at the cross for you."

-That brings us to our third reminder.
-One, what we were.
-Two, what God did for us.
+This brings us to Paul's third reminder.
+What we were.
+What God did for us.

-- C. We need to remember how God did it (8-10).
-Our text makes four things perfectly clear. - 1.
+- C. Remember how God did it (8-10).
+Four characteristics of His work. - 1.
 He did it by His grace.
-That's the first part of verse 8, "For it is by grace you have been saved."
+That's the first part of verse 8, "For by grace you have been saved through faith."
 Grace.
-The word means undeserved, unmerited favor. - 2.
+Undeserved, unmerited favor.
+This is how God saved us, on the basis of His sovereign grace. - 2.
 He did it through our faith which is His gift.
-Verse 8 again, "For it is by grace you have been saved, through faith-and this not from yourselves, it is the gift of God."
-And lest we miss the point that salvation is by faith alone, verse 9 clarifies, "not by works, so that no one can boast."
+Verse 8 again (NIV), "For it is by grace you have been saved, through faith-and this not from yourselves, it is the gift of God."
+The ESV says, "And this is not your own doing; it is the gift of God."
+And lest we miss the point that salvation is by faith alone, verse 9 clarifies, "not a result of works, so that no one may boast."

-So in saving us, God doesn't bypass faith.
+So when God saves us, He does not bypass faith.
 He creates it.
 He gives those He chooses the ability to put their trust in His Son.
-And so consequently, that's what they do.
-They believe in Christ.
+Consequently, that's what they do.
+They believe in His Son.
 They trust in Christ.
-Though they were once dead, deluded, and doomed, they do what they would never have done, never could have done, left to themselves.
+Though they were once dead, deluded, and doomed, they do what they would never have done, never could have done left to themselves.
 Because of God's gift, enabled by grace, they put their faith in Christ.

-I take gift here to refer to the whole package, faith, grace, even salvation itself.
+I take "gift" here to refer to the whole package, faith, grace, even salvation itself.
 For by grace you have been saved, through faith, for it, the faith that is essential for salvation, the grace that enabled the faith, and the salvation itself, it's all the gift of God.

-We need to remember, dear friends.
+We need to remember this, dear friends.
 How did God save us?
 One, by His grace.
 Two, through our faith which was His gift to us.
-Three...